 Thornbury Park, Gloucestershire

-In his "Family History of Ashburnham Cecil Newman and His Many Descendents", Geoffrey Newman notes that "on the death of Henry (Wenman Newman), Thornbury Park was jointly held by his two oldest sons, Henry and George.
+In his "Family History of Ashburnham Cecil Newman and His Many descendants", Geoffrey Newman notes that "on the death of Henry (Wenman Newman), Thornbury Park was jointly held by his two oldest sons, Henry and George.
 Why the property was sold by them in the 1930s is not known.
 Probably lack of money during the Depression.
 The family was dropped from Burke's register in 1937."
+It appears that the family may have changed its name from Newman to Goodenough sometime before the house was sold.

 Page updated 13 July 2005 - text added at top of page.